tkowalczyk/wizytowka-link/docs/design/002b-teryt-seed-runner.md

 ## Error Handling

-Jesli `wrangler d1 execute` fails during batch:
+Jesli `pnpm wrangler d1 execute` fails during batch:
 1. WOJ NOT added to `completedWoj`
 2. State NOT saved for that WOJ
 3. User sees error, can retry